 You may apply to take a placement year between stages 2 and 3 of your course (available to full-time students only).
-Students can do their placement with a business, spend time volunteering, or studying abroad.
-The study abroad process is a competitive application process and if your application is successful you must take modules at an overseas university nominated through the Student Exchange Programme.
-The placement year is assessed through a mandatory module (GG3502 for the optional placement year in business or volunteering; GG3504 for the optional placement year studying abroad).
+Students can do their placement with a business or volunteering, The placement year is assessed through a mandatory module (GG3502 for the optional placement year in business or volunteering.
 This module will contribute 20% to the final stage three marks.
-GG3502 or GG3504 are non-condonable for the degree title 'with a Placement Year'.
+GG3502 is non-condonable for the degree title 'with a Placement Year'.
 In your final year on campus you will take the stage 3 modules as listed above.
 These modules will contribute 80% to the final stage three marks.
-Please note that students who go out on a placement year course will not normally be permitted to transfer back to BA Geography, Geopolitics and Global Affairs however consideration will be given in the case of extreme hardship, documented by extenuating circumstances and supporting material, as it normally would, should a student not be able to complete their placement year.
+Please note that students who go out on a placement year course will not normally be permitted to transfer back to BA Human Geography, however consideration will be given in the case of extreme hardship, documented by extenuating circumstances and supporting material, as it normally would, should a student not be able to complete their placement year.

-The BA Geography, Geopolitics and Global Affairs is available in part-mode.
-Part time students must take the following mandatory modules: Stage one (a):
+The BA Human Geography is available in part-mode.

+Part time students must take the following mandatory modules:

+Stage one (a):

+GG1017 Becoming a Geographer (15 credits)

+GG1011 Physical Geography Research Techniques I (15 credits)

+Or

-GG1017 Becoming a Geographer (15 credits) and GG1011 Physical Geography Research Techniques (15 credits) Or GG1016 Human Geography Research Techniques (15 credits) and or and
+GG1016 Human Geography Research Techniques (15 credits)